 More Floats, More Questions: Palma's Three Kings Parade Redesigned

 When the Three Kings parade through Palma's streets again on January 5, the air smells of cold sea, hot churros and pine needles.
 This year, however, another sound is coming from the craft workshops: the hammer, again and again.
 The city has decided to have all the floats rebuilt — 21 in total, five more than before.
-The central question that arises with the rhythm of the hammers is simple: Does Palma need new floats on this scale — and how responsibly will around €847,000 from the municipal budget be used?
+The central question that arises with the rhythm of the hammers is simple: Does Palma need new floats on this scale — and how responsibly will around €847,000 from the city hall's almost €624M investment package be used?

 What is planned — and what immediately stands out

-The route remains familiar, from the old town to the Plaça de Cort, but the staging is growing: each of the Kings will now have a small entourage with more music, more street theatre and improved lighting installations.
+The route remains familiar, from the old town to the Plaça de Cort, but the staging is growing: each of the Kings will now have a small entourage with more music, more street theatre and the Christmas lighting switch-on.
 In Santa Catalina the air currently smells less of carols and more of wood shavings and paint.
 In a hall near the port, a carpenter shows modularly manufactured figures that can be taken apart and reused.
 That sounds thoughtful, and modularity is a step in the right direction.
 But building modularly does not automatically answer questions about costs, storage and lifespan.

 Budget, sponsors, transparency